 Ashleigh Flynn & The Riveters - The Lion & The Lamb (Digital 45) (2020)

-Americana rockers Ashleigh Flynn & The Riveters eponymous, debut album hit the streets in 2018 and their new digital 45, "The Lion & The Lamb" with "Six Feet Apart" as the modern day version of the b-side," is the first followup to that set of music.
+Americana rockers Ashleigh Flynn & The Riveters eponymous, debut album hit the streets in 2018 and their new digital 45, "The Lion & The Lamb" with "Six Feet Apart" included as the modern day version of the b-side is their first follow-up to that long player.

-Flynn has also released five albums on her own before starting this all female septet whose name honors Rosie the Riveter - the woman on the fictitious, iconic, poster from 1942 representing the American women of World War Two who worked in the war production industries because their men were fighting overseas.
-Some sociologists will tell you this was the beginning of the movement that allowed modern women to live on a more equal footing with their male counterparts.
+Flynn has also released five albums under her own name before starting this all-female septet whose name honors Rosie the Riveter - the woman on the fictitious, iconic, poster from 1942 representing the strong-willed American women of World War Two who worked in the war production industries because their men were fighting overseas.
+Some sociologists will tell you this was the beginning of the liberation movement that allowed modern women to live on a more equal footing with their male counterparts.

 About "Six Feet Apart" Flynn writes, "This song wrote itself to bring us temporary respite from our COVID19 induced isolation.
 We are all very grateful to be healthy and safe, and we miss playing music together...
 We hope this brings you a little respite too.
 We are all in this together."